-The Environmental & Energy Law Program is tracking the environmental regulatory rollbacks of the Trump administration.
-Click here for the list of rules we are following.
+Click here to return to our Regulatory Tracker or here to sign up for our monthly Tracker email updates.
 If you’re a reporter and would like to speak with an expert on this rule, please email us.

 Why it Matters

 Feb.
-16, 2012 EPA issues the final Mercury and Air Toxics Standards.
+16, 2012 EPA publishes the final Mercury and Air Toxics Standards requiring coal- and oil-fired power plants to achieve the standards by Spring 2016.
 Industry groups and several states challenge the rule. (lead case) (D.C.
 Cir.).

 April 25, 2016 EPA publishes its Supplemental Finding on the costs and benefits of MATS and finds them to be justified in light of the enormous anticipated health benefits.
 Within hours, opponents sue.
 Murray Energy v.
 EPA, No. 16-1127 (D.C.
 Cir.).

 Jan.
 31, 2017 Petitioners seek a 45-day extension in the briefing schedule.

 April 18, 2017 EPA asks the Court to delay oral arguments, scheduled for May 18, 2017.

 April 27, 2017 The D.C.
 Circuit removes the argument from its calendar, suspending the case indefinitely, and directs EPA to file 90-day status reports.

 July 10, 2018 The Edison Electric Institute and several other industry trade groups and unions send a letter to EPA air chief Bill Wehrum asking him to leave the MATS in place and finish the residual risk and technology review “as expeditiously as possible.”
 The letter also emphasizes that “…all covered plants have implemented the regulations and that pollution controls — where needed — are installed and operating.”